Professor Sally Wyke

 Deputy Director, Institute of Health & Wellbeing / Interdisciplinary Research Professor

 ‘It is important to us to reduce inequality and injustice.
-By focusing on those most in need and bringing together theory, evidence with people’s own experience, our research is improving health and wellbeing.’
+By focusing on those most in need and bringing together theory and evidence with people’s own experience, our research is improving health and wellbeing.’

-Sally is Deputy Director of the Institute of Health and Wellbeing at the University of Glasgow , focusing on interdisciplinary, solutions focused, research.
+Sally is Deputy Director of the Institute of Health and Wellbeing, focusing on collaborative, solutions-focused, research.
 She is an experienced research leader; she was Foundation Director of the Scottish School of Primary Care and Director of the Alliance for Self-Care Research.
 She has held over 60 research grants, studentships or fellowships (including three programme grants) totalling over £10 million.
 She leads the EU-funded consortium ‘EuroFIT’ and is Associate Faculty at the Africa Health Research Institute, South Africa.

 Professor Wyke is interested in complex interventions to improve health, reduce inequalities, in public health, community settings or primary care.